TarekLP/Tareks_HalfLifeAlyx_Addons/Half Life Alyx FGD Backup/README.md

-# Tareks_HalfLifeAlyx_Addons
+# **Tarek's Custom FGD Files**

- Collection of all the Addons ive published / worked on.
+## Introduction

- Also includes a copy of the FGDs I use (Outdated though as I use FrostEpex's FGDs now.)
+These are the 2 old FGD Files I used to use before I switched over to FrostEpex's FGD files which are objectively better.
+Im keeping these ones up incase anyone wants to see what Survival Waves: City Defense and pistolglowreplacement were made with.